equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 >
 > In the JSON API application I work for we have policy objects and serializers not in
 > bounded contexts (so in `app/serializers/` `app/policy`) because it
-> make sense for us
+> make sense for us.
+Point is figure out what is best for you and your
+> team.

 #### controllers